MohitBhaker13/AutoChemist-ACRO/README.md

 ACRO is built on a modular, provider-agnostic architecture using the latest in AI orchestration:

-- **Orchestration**: Built with **LangChain**, utilizing standard message abstractions to decouple research logic from API formats.
+- **Orchestration**: Built using **LangChain** to manage the workflow while keeping research logic separate from model APIs
-- **Connectivity**: Integrated with **LiteLLM**, allowing the system to use any provider (Gemini, OpenAI, Anthropic, OpenRouter, etc.) by simply changing an environment variable.
+- **Connectivity**: Uses **LiteLLM** so it can switch between providers like OpenAI, Gemini, Anthropic, and OpenRouter with simple configuration
 - **Simulation**: A specialized `lab_sim.py` module that models a Pd-catalyzed Suzuki-Miyaura cross-coupling, accounting for factors like catalyst decomposition and reactant solubility.
 - **Smart Context**: Implements a "Sliding Window" memory that prioritizes the **Best Overall Result** and the **Most Recent History**, ensuring the AI stays focused even during deep optimization runs.
-- **Robust Parsing**: Uses a custom regex-based JSON extractor capable of handling specialized "Thinking" blocks and conversational reasoning from advanced models like NVIDIA Nemotron.
+- **Parsing Layer**: A regex-based JSON extractor that can handle structured outputs even when models include extra reasoning text

 ---